 The physical appearance and keening are now known to be part of a unique Evil Way attack of the banshee.
 The keen of a banshee, always directed at a single individual, is in fact an attempt to steal the life force of the person, leaving the person "rapt."
-If the Evil Way called Steal Life Force.
-When a banshee keens at a character, you should roll a Specific Check for the banshee, opposed by a Specific Check against the character's Current Willpower Score.
-Results are as follows:
+If beneath the earth of a dolmen.
+(A dolmen is a structure consisting of two or more vertical stones supporting a vertical stone.)